INGENUITY – in memory of Richard Begg

 Richard died unexpectedly in January 2022, and it rocked our world.
 We miss him and we want to always remember him and what he meant to us.

-The INGENUITY challenge is to honour Richard, his legacy for innovation and passion for nurturing people.
+The INGENUITY hack day is to honour Richard, his legacy for innovation and passion for nurturing people.

-We chose to work with Teesside University as his former university, and a powerhouse of digital innovation within his hometown, to develop this exciting memorial challenge which we plan to run every year in his memory.
+We chose to work with Teesside University as his former university, and a powerhouse of digital innovation within his hometown, to develop this exciting memorial hack day which we plan to run every year in his memory.

 We hope to make him, his family, and his colleagues proud and one day welcome people just as creative, intelligent, innovative, and completely nuts as him as a result of the challenge.